-Upon successful completion of the program, dental hygiene graduates may be eligible to take national, regional, and state board examinations leading to licensure.
+Upon successful completion of the program, Dental Hygiene graduates may be eligible to take national, regional and state board examinations leading to licensure.
 In most states, licensure results in the credentials RDH – Registered Dental Hygienist.

-Applicants for licensure in North Carolina should note the state dental laws and the State Board of Dental Examiners’ rules, specifically 90-229, which notes that the “North Carolina State Board of Dental Examiners shall have the power and authority to refuse to issue a license to practice dental hygiene.”
-Reasons for denial may include fraud, deceit, misrepresentation; conviction of or entering a guilty plea to any felony or misdemeanor involving moral turpitude; chronic or persistent user of intoxicants, drugs, or narcotics that impair the ability to practice dental hygiene; and mental, emotional or physical unfitness to practice dental hygiene.
+Good moral character: Applicants for licensure in North Carolina should note the state dental laws and the State Board of Dental Examiners’ rules, specifically 90-229, which notes that the “North Carolina State Board of Dental Examiners shall have the power and authority to refuse to issue a license to practice dental hygiene.”
+Reasons for denial may include fraud, deceit, misrepresentation; conviction of or entering a guilty plea to any felony or misdemeanor involving moral turpitude; chronic or persistent user of intoxicants, drugs or narcotics that impair the ability to practice dental hygiene; and mental, emotional or physical unfitness to practice dental hygiene.